Pages created and updated by

 analysis)

-- To use input noise you need to tell LTSpice where you
+- To use input noise you need to tell LTspice where you

 consider the 'input' in your circuit to be, for

-example, if your voltage source is labelled
+example, if your voltage source is labeled

 'V1'.